MannyKayy/chainermn/docker/README.md

 To avoid any issues caused by user and group permissions:
  - Make sure docker/nvidia-docker permissions are correctly setup.
- - By default, the `Makefile` sets up the `Data` folder, within which code should run correctly.
+ - By default, the `Makefile` sets up the `data` folder, within which code should run correctly.